-- ii.
-Some locations and lot sizes may permit townhouse developments sited in more than one building complex on a site (i.e. more than one row).
-For these developments, the following should be achieved: - 1.
+- iii.
+For townhouse developments that include multiple building complexes (i.e. more than one row), the following should be achieved: - 1.
 Site planning should ensure that townhouse units face the street; - Townhouse units located in the interior of lots should be designed with adequate separation from other buildings and have access to open space; - 3.
 Vehicle access, parking and circulation should be integrated sensitively so it is not the dominant aspect of the development.
 See Section 2.c. for further guidance.

-Illustrative example of how a townhouse complex might be organized into two parallel rows (where permitted) around a parking court
+Illustrative example of a townhouse complex organized into two parallel rows around a parking court.